danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 title: Streaming stage changes with Kafka Connect and KSQL
 ---

-When I build streaming applications for a proof of concept or I want to try something new, I always try and use real-world data.

-One source I've recently being using is Poloniex.
-It's a cryptocurrency exchange that exposes many different endpoints for consumption by either HTTP or WS.
+A near real-time data source I've recently being using is Poloniex.
+It's a Cryptocurrency Exchange that exposes many different endpoints for consumption by either HTTP or WS.

-An endpoint that caught my eye was named returnTicker, which has the following description...
+An endpoint that caught my eye was named `returnTicker`, which has the following description...

 > Retrieves summary information for each currency pair listed on the exchange

-and returned the following data...
+and returns the following data...

 ```json
 { BTC_BCN: